-HI Travel Tales has been asked frequently what our recommended sunscreen brands are.
+We get asked frequently what our recommended sunscreen brands are.
 Sunscreen is not seasonal and we advocate wearing sunscreen year-round of course.
-We have tested so many brands.
+And over the years of travels, we have tested so many brands.

 Remember, we are kinda maniacs about the importance of sunscreen here – and I’m the chief maniac — having done some lengthy and shocking investigative research in the past.

 Click here to access my story announcing the Food and Drug Administration’s 2011 move after decades of inaction to implement better labeling, marketing and testing requirements.
 These regulations finally went into effect in December 2012 so you may start seeing new labels this spring based on it.

 Simple drug store brands may not do the trick for good protection.
 Yes, they are often cheaper, but I’m not convinced that cheaper is better when it’s about protecting yourself from cancer.
 Plus, most sunscreens made purely with minerals don’t require as much for an application, thus making the price in reality lower than other cheaper and thinner types that require globs and globs.